Witch’s Eye Martini

 -

-Rest a lychee eye skewer across each glass or drop the eyes in for spooky effect and serve immediately.
+Rest a lychee eye skewer across the top of each glass so the eyes hover over the pale drink.

 Substitutions